 The Claim: Plant-based or vegan products can make for great, natural stress relievers.
 Chemical-free products are environmentally friendly and less damaging to your body.
 (Source: Baremetics)

 The Result: I like being able to travel with something that can calm me down and reminds me of home if I need it.
-Whether it’s some tea bags or another remedy, like bath salts, plant-based stress relievers can be a traveler’s best friend.
+Whether it’s tea bags or another remedy, like bath salts, plant-based stress relievers can be a traveler’s best friend.

 Try It for Yourself: Herbal medicine line Wooden Spoon Herbs offers a variety of products to help with stress, like Stress Less Powder and Anxiety Ally tincture.
 Saje Wellness also makes a plant-based stress release nasal inhaler that’s great for long flights.